10 Stimulating Exercises and Activities against Dementia

 10. Set aside time for physical exercise every day

-This should be in accordance with your abilities without implying any risks.
+This should be done by your abilities without implying any risks.
 They can be simple activities, such as doing three laps from one room to another or dancing to a complete song.

 Help should never be a part of the problem